 Children remain in their sets for the main session and are taught according to the NC 2014.
 All equipment is provided.

 Children having packed lunch eat in their classrooms under teaching assistant supervision.
-Those having school dinner eat in the main hall.
+Those having academy dinner eat in the main hall.
 All children hand their money to the class teacher each morning..

 Afternoon lessons include Science, Topic (Geography/History), PE, Music, Computing and Art.